luisfredgs/Awesome-machine-learning/README.md

+This repository compiles several knowledge sources about Data Science and Machine Learning.
+The list contains videos, blog posts, textbooks, GitHub, and more.
+If you find this repository helpful, please consider giving it a star!
+Your support will help me to improve and maintain this project.
+Thank you! 🌟

 ## High-quality FREE courses on Youtube

 Youtube is the largest academy in the world but sometimes the information overload can make it difficult to find the best materials.